archfirst/manage-my-money-server-deprecated/README.md

 The server folder contains sub-folders that arrange the application into logical layers as suggested by the [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) (a.k.a. the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/)):

-- `adapters` is the outermost layer that *adapts* interactions from the external world to the application layer.
-Specifically, this layer provides the RESTful API that converts incoming HTTP messages to a format acceptable by the application layer.
+- The `adapter` layer *adapts* interactions from the external world to the application layer.
+Currently this layer contains only the REST adapter that converts incoming HTTP messages to a format acceptable by the application layer.
+Technically speaking, database persistence should also be handled in this layer.
+However because JavaScript does not have the concept of interfaces and dependency injection (at least not very easily), we have embedded persistence in the application layer.

 - The `application` layer coordinates high-level activities such as creation of the domain objects and asking them to perform tasks requested by the external world.
+We also handle persistence in this layer using an Object-Relational Mapping (ORM) tool called [Bookshelf](http://bookshelfjs.org/).

 - The `domain` layer encapsulate the state and behavior of the business domain.
 It consists of entities and value objects.
 See [this article](https://archfirst.org/domain-driven-design/) for a detailed description of the domain layer.
-We use an Object-Relational Mapping (ORM) tool called [Bookshelf](http://bookshelfjs.org/) to persist our entities to a SQL database.

 - The `infrastructure` layer contains common application facilities such as logging and database initialization.